pkg93/pkg93/README.md

 # pkg93
 A package manager for Windows 93!

+**NOTE:** If you're going to make a pull-request, please, for the love of god, try to keep the same coding style as the rest of the code.

 ## Table of Contents
 - [Installation](#installation)
 - [Adding my package to the main repoistory](#adding-my-package-to-the-main-repoistory)